xcomponent/appcontrol-documentation/Documentation/x4bcli.md

 Thanks to X4B Gateway, you can deploy your applications in the AppControl Cloud Platform with Agents deployed on premises.

-#### How it works ?
+#### How does it work ?

 The first step, is to go log-in on [AppControl](https://appcontrol.xcomponent.com).

 1. Navigate to **Gateways** and click on **Register New Gateway**
    ![Agent Proxy Settings](../images/agentproxy1.png)

-2. Give a name, to your gateway and validate.
+2. Give a name to your gateway and validate.

-3. Once your gateway is created, an AccessKey and a SecretAccessKey are generated.
+3. Once your gateway is created, an Access Key and a Secret Access Key are generated.

 ![Gateway Settings](../images/agentproxy2.png)

 4. We are ready to install the X4B Gateway.
-Please refers to the below documentation for the installation procedure.
+Please refer to the below documentation for the installation procedure.
-5. Because X4B Gateway communicates with agents you need to install at least one agent.
+5. Because X4B Gateway communicates with agents, you need to install at least one agent.
-6. Once your X4B Gateway and your agent are up and running your are ready to deploy a new application.
+6. Once your X4B Gateway and your agent are up and running, your are ready to deploy a new application.

 ### X4B Gateway installation

 The first step is to retrieve the X4B Gateway credentials.
 Navigate to the **Gateway** page and note the following informations:

-- Agent Proxy Name
+- Name
 - Access Key
 - Secret Acces Key